resucutie/vz-unofficial-docs/modules/components/Button.md

 Sets the size of the button

-You can access all discord's looks in `Button.SIZES`.
+You can access all discord's looks in `Button.Sizes`.
 Here it is all possible values:

 |  Value   |                            Result                            |
 | :------: | :----------------------------------------------------------: |